Skip to main content Skip to navigation

 'Physical Disability, Physicality, and Masculinity within the Plantation Labour System, 1800-1861' | Histories of Disability and Emotion Conference | Leuven Centre for Health Humanities | June 2023

-'Paternalism, Masculinity and Pan-Indianism within the Native American Boarding School context, 1897-1970' at the British Conference for Undergraduate Research | Spring 2021 (rescheduled from 2020)
+'Paternalism, Masculinity and Pan-Indianism within the Native American Boarding School context, 1897-1970' | British Conference for Undergraduate Research | Spring 2021 (rescheduled from 2020)

 'Paternalism, Masculinity and Identity within the Carlisle Indian Industrial School' at Margins to Centre?
-History Conference | The University of York | Spring 2020
+History Conference' | The University of York | Spring 2020

-I presented a poster about paternalism, the Native American Boarding School experience, resistance to assimilation and paternalism, as well as these ideologies's broader impacts upon identity at the Sheffield Undergraduate Research Conference | The University of Sheffield | Spring 2020
+Poster: Paternalism and the Native American Boarding School Experience | Sheffield Undergraduate Research Conference | The University of Sheffield | Spring 2020

 Academic Awards and Funding